material-components/material-components-ios/components/TextControls/README.md

 <!-- Extracted from docs/typical-use.md -->

-### TextFields
+### Text fields

-The largest difference between MDCTextControl textfields and UITextFields from a usability standpoint relates to the sizing behavior of MDCTextControl textfields, and the implications of that sizing behavior for layout.
-Where UITextField can be whatever height a user wants it to be, MDCTextControl textfields have heights that they need to be in order to look correct.
-The process for ensuring that MDCTextControl textfields have their preferred heights depends on whether one is in an Auto Layout or Manual Layout environment.
-In an Auto Layout environment, the textfield's preferred height will be reflected in `intrinsicContentSize`, and the user will not have to do anything other than set a width constraint on the textfield to ensure that the preferred height is achieved.
-In a Manual Layout environment, standard methods like `sizeThatFits:` or `sizeToFit` must be used to inform the frames of the textfield.
-These methods assume that the textfield already has the preferred width.
+The largest difference between MDCTextControl text fields and UITextFields from a usability standpoint relates to the sizing behavior of MDCTextControl text fields.
+Where UITextField can be whatever height a user wants it to be, MDCTextControl text fields have heights that they need to be in order to look correct.
+The process for ensuring that MDCTextControl text fields have their preferred heights depends on whether one is in an Auto Layout or Manual Layout environment.
+In an Auto Layout environment, the text field's preferred height will be reflected in `intrinsicContentSize`, and the user will not have to do anything other than set a width constraint on the text field to ensure that the preferred height is achieved.
+In a Manual Layout environment, standard methods like `sizeThatFits:` or `sizeToFit` must be used to inform the frames of the text field.
+These methods assume that the text field already has the preferred width.

 ## Theming